Government has ‘no plan’ for ‘preventable’ drought, farmers and campaigners warn

 Exclusive: More wildfires broke out in England and Wales in July than there were in entirety of last year

-The government has been accused of having ‘no plan’ to deal with drought conditions which have seen record wildfires.
+The government has been accused of having no plan to deal with drought conditions that have seen record-breaking wildfires.

-Millions of people in southern England are subject to hosepipe bans, farmers are concerned about their crops, and natural habitats are under pressure as months of dry weather push the country towards dwindling water supplies with another heatwave on the horizon.
+Millions of people in southern England are subject to hosepipe bans, farmers are concerned about their crops and natural habitats are under pressure as months of dry weather push the country towards dwindling water supplies, with another heatwave on the horizon.

-It is only set to get worse with the climate emergency expected to bring drier, hotter summers to the UK, and with that, the potential for more frequent droughts.
+It is only set to get worse, with the climate emergency expected to bring drier, hotter summers to the UK and, with them, the potential for more frequent droughts.

 “This crisis in our system was entirely predictable and the government should have both anticipated and planned for it,” Jim McMahon, the shadow secretary of state for environment, food and rural affairs, told The Independent.